YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * You can also use $CHAR() and $ZCHAR() to specify unprintable characters as subscripts. "" (an empty string) or no value (e.g. 20: or :20 or :) specify open-ended ranges, which span, on the left, from the first subscript ("") to on the right, the last possible string.

-* Regions that contain global variables sharing the same unsubscripted name that span regions must use standard null collation; attempting to use the deprecated historical null collation produces an error.
+* Regions that contain global variables sharing the same unsubscripted name that span regions must use standard null collation; attempting to use the deprecated `historical null collation <../ProgrammersGuide/langfeat.html#null-subscript-collation>`_ produces an error.

 Example: